davidajnered/imaginary/README.md

 ## Custom content type
-This is an example of how to register a custom content type with imaginary
+This is an example of how to register a custom content type with imaginary, in this case videos.
+This is still experimental, and documentation might not be complete.

 ```
 /**
+ * Register all your custom types in an array
  *
+ * @return array
  */
 function imaginary_register_types()
 {